AntonGrn/hybrid-encryption/README.md

 ```
 ## USER GUIDE:

+In relation to above description:
-Distribute symmetric keys and pass initial message from client to server [1-11]
+[1-11] Distribute symmetric keys and pass initial message from client to server
+[12] Symmetric encryption

 **[1-2] SERVER**